Symmetry-resolved dynamical purification in synthetic quantum matter: Time-evolution of symmetry-resolved entropies and negativities

 \subsection{Short-time dynamics: emergent purification}

 The system dynamics we are interested in features the following characteristics: \begin{itemize} \item a $D$-dimensional system, and a 'convex' partition $A$ herein with smooth boundaries\footnote{This assumption is only needed to a have simple count of the coherent processes.
 Essentially, we do not want to have sites of the complement that are accessible from two sites of the partition within first order perturbation theory.}, volume $\mathcal{V}_A$ and area $\partial\mathcal{V}_A$; \item an initial state $|\psi_0\rangle$ which is a product state in real space; \item the full system dynamics shall be described by a Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation.
 In particular, we will be interested in Markovian time-evolution; \item the system Hamiltonian shall have a global symmetry $G$.
 For the sake of simplicity, we will consider $U(1)$ below~\footnote{The treatment can be extended to local symmetries, and thus gauge theories.
 The latter case is more complicated due to the definition of reduced density matrices in Hilbert spaces without tensor-product structure.
 We leave this to future work, and consider a 1D case in the Sec.~\ref{sec:sim}, that is closer in spirit to the case of global symmetries since Gauss law can be integrated exactly in that case.}; most results are immediately extended to $\mathbb{Z}_N$ symmetries, and might also be applicable to the symmetry resolution of continuous non-Abelian groups when sectors are labelled by Abelian subgroups.
 We assume local (i.e., nearest-neighbor, one- and two-body) couplings, that are homogeneous in space.
 We define as $J$ the energy scale associated to these terms.
 Below, we will discuss how sufficiently long-range interactions can also be included; \item dissipation shall instead be described by local (single-site) jump operators.
 For the sake of simplicity, it is assumed that all sites are affected by the same dissipative processes.
 Dissipation shall violate the symmetry $G$.
 We define as $\gamma$ the energy scale associated to these terms, that is, the bare inverse decay rate.
+One important aspect (that, as we discuss below, is experimentally motivated) is the fact that the jump operators shall still preserve the block structure of the density matrix - a scenario that is typically referred to as weak symmetry ~\cite{VictorLiang2014,buvca2012note}.
 Other sources of dissipation can in principle be introduced: as it will be clear below, we expect that their effects are not particularly interesting for the sake of our treatment. \end{itemize} Such assumptions are ubiquitous in the context of synthetic quantum systems, such as cold atoms in optical lattices or tweezers, trapped ions, and arrays of superconducting qubits.
 Engineering initial states in product state form (up to initialization errors) is of widespread practice, as this can be typically carried out by manipulating quantum states locally.
 The system dynamics is often local and associated to continuous symmetries, such as particle number or magnetization conservation.
 Dissipation is generically violating conservation laws associated to the latter quantities: examples include particle loss in cold atom Hubbard models, and fully depolarizing noise and spin relaxation in trapped ions and superconducting circuit architectures.